-If an operator is using Electronic Email facility to send bill to their customer, then a copy of the same bill can be sent to email system to send it to the end customer.
+If an operator is using Electronic e-mail facility to send a bill to their customer, then a copy of the same bill can be sent to e-mail system to send it to the end customer.

 What is Next?

 After generating invoices, they are sent to the end customers.
-Now it is time to collect revenue from the customer.
-I would discuss revenue collection process after one chapter.
+Now, it is time to collect revenue from the customer.
+We would discuss revenue collection process after one chapter.

-Before we proceed further, let me cover Credit Control Part which is very important and should be covered before revenue collection.
+Before we proceed further, let us cover Credit Control Part, which is very important and should be covered before revenue collection.